 How the Ampersand Hotel drew inspiration from South Kensington’s museum district

-One London hotel in particular was able to bring me back to my childhood tendencies.
-The Ampersand Hotel in London’s South Kensington district, takes you on a journey back to the 19th century, a significant era in British history when innovation and discovery was the driving force of the Industrial Revolution.
-Applying boldness and subtleness in equal doses, its design, developed by Dextor Moren Associates, successfully tells a story of connections between Victorian history and the museum attractions of the local area, using the key themes of botany, music, ornithology, geometry and astronomy.
+One London hotel, in particular, was able to bring me back to my childhood tendencies.
+The Ampersand Hotel in London’s South Kensington district takes you on a journey back to the 19th century, a significant era in British history when innovation and discovery was the driving force of the Industrial Revolution.
+Applying boldness and subtleness in equal doses, its design, developed by Dexter Moren Associates, successfully tells a story of connections between Victorian history and the museum attractions of the local area, using the critical themes of botany, music, ornithology, geometry and astronomy.

 South Kensington naturally became a museum site (taking the name of Albertopolis) following the accumulation of surplus items that had been exhibited at the Great Exhibition.Consequently, the Victoria & Albert Museum, the Royal Albert Hall and the Science Museum were built shortly after to house the vast collections of works.